Arctic Shipping Electronic Commercial Clearances Pilot Program

 Need more information?

-If you would like more information about the ASECC pilot program call the designated Host Region based on vessel Arctic destination.
-Please see a list of Host Regions Appendix I.
+If you would like more information about the ASECC Pilot Program, call the designated Host Region based on vessel Arctic destination.
+Please see a list of Host Regions in Appendix II.

-Please use the following form to complete the information you must provide to apply for ASECC.
-Unless otherwise specified, this information is preferred in electronic format.
+The following form should be used to provide the required information to apply for ASECC.
+Unless otherwise specified, this information should be submitted in electronic format.

 Note - For security purposes, P.O.
 Box addresses are not acceptable as a business address; the company's physical street address is required.